Services / PAT Testing

 How much does PAT testing cost in the UK?

-PAT testing typically costs £1 to £3 per appliance, with a site minimum of around £80 to £150 from most providers.
+PAT testing typically costs £1 to £3 per appliance with most providers, with a site minimum of around £80 to £150.
 RiskSorted's clear online pricing starts at £99 for sites of up to 75 appliances — among the most competitive in the UK for verified, qualified engineer delivery.
-Larger sites are calculated on a per-asset basis at the point of booking.
+Larger sites are calculated on a per-asset basis at the point of booking, with all-in pricing shown before you commit.
+There are no callout fees, no unexpected extras, and no separate charges for failed-item disposal recommendations.

-PAT testing is not specifically required by law, but the Electricity at Work Regulations 1989 require employers to ensure all electrical equipment is maintained in a safe condition.
-PAT testing is the most common and widely accepted method of demonstrating compliance with this duty.
+PAT testing is not specifically named in UK legislation.
+However, the Electricity at Work Regulations 1989 require employers to ensure all electrical equipment under their control is maintained in a safe condition.
+The Provision and Use of Work Equipment Regulations 1998 add further duties.
+PAT testing is the most widely accepted method of demonstrating compliance with both.
+Most commercial insurers, lease auditors, and risk assessors expect to see current PAT certificates as evidence of due diligence.

 How often should PAT testing be carried out?